openthread/ot-docs/site/en/guides/border-router/docker/index.md

     ```

 1. If you want to use Docker as non-root, without requiring `sudo` before each
-    command, modify your user settings:
+    command, modify your user settings.
+Sign out for the changes to take effect:
     ```
     $ sudo usermod -aG docker $USER
     ```